 With iBooks for Mac, you can keep as many books open as you like — perfect if you’re studying or working on a report.

 Share directly from the page to Facebook or Twitter.
 You can also send a snippet via text or email.

-If a book you purchased is republished with new or additional content, iBooks lets you know.
-You can download the update for free, and it automatically replaces the older copy on your bookshelf.
+If a book you downloaded is republished with new or additional content, iBooks lets you know.
+You can download the update and it automatically replaces the older copy on your bookshelf.